• Skip to main content

 math task cards

-13. Math Discussions – When teaching a whole group lesson, project on the cards on your white board so that everyone can see it.
+13. Math Discussions – When teaching a whole group lesson, project the cards on your whiteboard so that everyone can see them.
 Give students wait time to think and then discuss the problem.
 Ask questions like: “How would you solve this?”
 “Does anyone agree or disagree?”
 “What’s another way to solve this problem?”

 14. Quiz-Quiz-Trade – Get kids up and moving with this one.
-It’s also a excellent way to prepare for testing.
+It’s also an excellent way to prepare for testing.
 Give every student a task card.
 Each card should have a sticky note with the answer on the back.
-Students pair up and answer each others question.
+Students pair up and answer each other’s questions.
 Then switch cards and find someone new.

 15. Spiral Review – Mix cards that have different skills in them so that your students will continuously review older topics.

-16. Hallway Practice – As educators we’re always trying to maximizing time.
-Carry a set of task card with you while you kids are in line.
+16. Hallway Practice – As educators, we’re always trying to find ways to maximize time.
+Carry a set of task cards with you while your kids are in line.
 This way you can do a quick review while keeping your kids occupied during a bathroom break or waiting for an assembly to start.

-17. Back Up Activity – You ever have that dreaded moment when your interactive white board stopped working or specials got cancelled?
-No fear.
-Bring out your task cards and do Activities #3, #8 or #14.
+17. Back Up Activity – Ever have that dreaded moment when your interactive whiteboard stopped working or your specials got canceled?
+Have no fear!
+Bring out your task cards and do ideas #3, #8, or #14 on this list.

 18. Reviewing for State Tests – Flip and Go Math Task Cards are excellent for test prep because of the variety of question types (i.e. True/False, Multiple Response, etc.)